dropwizard/metrics/contribs/metrics-sigar/README.md

                 <classifier>native</classifier>
             </dependency>

  3. Make sure Sigar can find its native libs at runtime.
 Either:
     * Ensure the libs are in the same directory as `sigar.jar`, or
     * Set the system property `-Dorg.hyperic.sigar.path=<directory containing native libs>`

  4. You're ready to use metrics-sigar!
     * Use the `SigarMetrics` singleton object directly for detailed data:

             SigarMetrics sm = SigarMetrics.getInstance();
     * Optionally expose the most useful data as `Gauge`s:

             SigarMetrics.getInstance().registerGauges();

 ## Acknowledgements ##

 This module makes use of [Hyperic Sigar](http://support.hyperic.com/display/SIGAR/Home) ([Github link](https://github.com/hyperic/sigar)) under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+## TODO ##

+* Port more of the Sigar API
+* Sigar seems to consistently give an incorrect value for the number of CPUs.
+Try to find a workaround.
+* Support more fine-grained registration of gauges.

 ## Notes ##

 Sigar has a few wrinkles and may return crazy values for some metrics, depending on your platform.
 Still, hopefully better than nothing!
+Issues and pull requests welcome.